Spotted Beebalm Monarda punctata

 Fire Risk: This plant has a medium flammability rating.

 Insects, Diseases, and Other Plant Problems: Plants are susceptible to powdery mildew and rust, especially in crowded gardens, but it is usually in the late season after flowering.
 Prune stems to increase airflow.
-In addition, if the soil is allowed to dry out, the stressed plants become increasingly susceptible to disease.
+In addition, drought-stressed plants are more susceptible to disease than plants growing with ample water.

 - See this plant in the following landscape:

-- Extension Master Gardener℠ Demonstration Garden, Durham Co.
+- Durham County Extension Master Gardener℠ Demonstration Garden

 - Cultivars / Varieties: